 Elections and Political Participation

-Section 4 Official Corruption and Government Transparency
+Section 4.
+Corruption and Lack of Transparency in Government

-Section 5 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights
+Section 5.
+Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights

 A number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials generally were cooperative and responsive to their views.

-Section 6 Discrimination, Societal Abuse, and Trafficking
+Section 6.
+Discrimination, Societal Abuses, and Trafficking in Persons

 Trafficking in Persons